jarvispact/nope/README.md

 - 🪶 Lightweight ( 2.8 kB )
 - 🌴 Tree-shakeable
 - ⚡ 6x faster than [zod](https://zod.dev/) ( [Performance test](https://stackblitz.com/edit/typescript-rekaev?file=index.ts) )
+- 🚀 Works in Node.js, Deno, the Edge and all modern browsers
 - 🧷 First class support for opaque (branded) types
 - 🏗️ Create your own schemas and types, with just a few lines of code